Organic Face Mask Cocoa Espresso

 Maturing Skin

-The most nourishing face oils are those made with unrefined, certified organic plant-based oils.
-Unrefined oils are either cold-pressed or expeller-pressed.
+The most beneficial facial oils are made with unrefined, certified organic plant-based oils.

-USDA Certified Organic means the botanical oils are free of synthetic additives, pesticides, and preservatives.
+USDA Certified Organic oils are produced without synthetic pesticides, preservatives, or additives.

 Creating A Facial Skin Care Routine